banboo-data/RSmartlyIO/README.md

 ## RSmartlyIO

+RSmartlyIO is a license cost free open source project by [@jburkhardt](https://github.com/jburkhardt).

 ### Loading Facebook and Instagram Advertising Data from Smartly.io into R

 R Package which aims at loading **Facebook** and **Instagram** advertising data from [Smartly.io](https://app.smartly.io) into R.